Dying, Death

 Nicola Finch took her End-of-Life Doula training through Douglas College.
 She brings her online expertise, and her decades of involvement with deathcaring; personally and professionally.
 Nicola has a special interest in natural burial and death literacy through education.

-Cariboo Community Deathcaring Network is part of a much larger movement of reclaiming deathcare and bringing the conversations about dying, death, and bereavement back home.
+Cariboo Community Deathcare is part of a much larger movement of reclaiming deathcare and bringing the conversations about dying, death, and bereavement back home.

 We invite you to join the conversation.
 Drop us a note if you would like to be on our mailing list for news and upcoming events.